-Current proposals require the risk margin to be calculated at whole account level, a change from CEIOPS proposed level 2 implementing measures.
+Current proposals require the risk margin to be calculated at whole account level, with allocation to Solvency II minimum line of business.

 Process and methodology

 Valuation of technical provisions requires the collection of qualitative and quantitative information on the underlying liabilities and the application of expert judgment to that information.
 Valuation of technical provisions should, therefore, not be entirely model-driven.